techgrounds/techgrounds-FvL69-1/04_Security/SEC-04_symmetric-encryption.md

 ## Try to think of a way to share an encryption key.

-#### In the Diffie-Hellman protocol, two entities agree on using two values: the first value (p) is a prime number consisting of the modulo of a multiplicative group of integers, and the second value (g) is a primitive root modulo of the first value.
-Using a big prime number secures the sharing of the key to encrypt and decrypt.

 ### The best way of sending a symmetric key is, in my opinion, using a key encapsulation mechanism.
 In practice, one of the entities involved in communication creates the symmetric key and encrypts it using a public key provided by a second entity.
 Then, the first entity sends the encoded symmetric key to the second entity, which receives and decrypts it with the adequate private key.

 In addition to simply encoding the symmetric key with a public key, the first entity can also sign the symmetric key with a private key.
 Thus, the first entity also provides a public key to the second one, enabling it to check the authenticity of the received symmetric key.

 ![key-encapsulation](../00_includes/Security/SEC4.0.png)